flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

     This feature is only available in the [Development Version](../../fbw-versions.md#development-version-recommended) and [Experimental Version](../../fbw-versions.md#experimental-version)

 #### GSX Integration
-These options are seperate to provide you with the flexiblity to choose what to sync with GSX and what not to sync.
+These options are separate to provide you with the flexibility to choose what to sync with GSX and what not to sync.

 !!! warning ""
     Enabling any of these options will retroactively disable the [chocks and cones](../wheel-chocks-cones.md).
 You cannot re-enable as long as any of these options are enabled.
 This is due to how GSX detects the parking brake.